Calvin-L/sublime-coq-plugin/README.md

 ## Coloring

 By default, the "TODO" section is colored by scope "meta.coq.todo" and the "DONE" section is colored by scope "meta.coq.proven".
-In human terms, this means you should modify your color scheme file like so:
+To actually see these regions, modify your color scheme file like so:

 ```
 <?xml version="1.0" encoding="UTF-8"?>